Pair-Dependent Drift of Kerr Neighboring-Overtone Gap Minima

-\textbf{\em Numerical setup for the label-fixed raw scan.} The mainline scans are computed with the public \texttt{qnm} package\cite{Stein2019}.
-It provides Kerr QNM frequencies using a Leaver-type continued-fraction solver with an angular spectral treatment and cached interpolation\cite{Leaver1985,CookZalutskiy2014}.
-We focus on the \((s,\ell,m)=(-2,2,2)\) sector.
-We track two neighboring overtone pairs, \(\mathrm{pair}(4,5)\) and \(\mathrm{pair}(5,6)\), with overtone labels held fixed along the scan.
+Mainline scans use the public \texttt{qnm} package~\cite{Stein2019}, which supplies Kerr QNM frequencies via a Leaver-type continued-fraction solver with angular spectral treatment and cached interpolation~\cite{Leaver1985,CookZalutskiy2014}.
+The focus is \((s,\ell,m)=(-2,2,2)\) and two neighboring overtone pairs, \(\mathrm{pair}(4,5)\) and \(\mathrm{pair}(5,6)\), at fixed overtone labels along the scan.

 A coarse raw scan is performed on a uniform spin grid

 At each grid point, the complex separation is constructed directly from the two resolved mode frequencies,

 The corresponding coarse sampled minima occur at